Coaching and mentoring in social care

 • Overlooking the power dynamics and safeguarding responsibilities inherent in social care roles during coaching conversations.

-• Misconception: Person-centred care means doing whatever the individual wants.
-Correction: It involves balancing the individual's preferences with professional judgement, safety, and legal requirements.
+• Misconception: Person-centred care means doing whatever the service user wants.
+Correction: It involves balancing individual preferences with professional judgement, safety, and legal requirements, such as capacity assessments and best interest decisions.

 Frequently Asked Questions